Introduction

 - Changes in DA influence pension payouts and retirement benefits.

-- Government exam aspirants must understand DA when analyzing job offers and pay scales.
+- Govement exam aspirants must understand DA when analyzing job offers and pay scales.

 - Students and professionals tracking public sector career growth need this knowledge for planning.